Processing factors for crude vegetable oils

-FEDIOL is striving to have the transfer factor approach recognised for vegetable oils and fats and be legally set in the legislation (Annex VI of Reg.
-396/2005 under development) in order to ensure a harmonized enforcement of MRL exceedences in the various EU Member Sates.
+In this context, FEDIOL has strived to have a pragmatic approach on processing factors for vegetable oils and fats that is legally set in the legislation (Annex VI of Reg.
+396/2005).
+This is to ensure a harmonized enforcement of MRLs in the various EU Member States as well as a common understanding between economic operators.

 Pesticide storage management